 Should I Finance My Dog?

-If you do not have the money to purchase a dog, you need to understand that you will also be unable to afford the day-to-day costs of it.
+If you do not have the money to purchase a dog, you need to understand that you will also be unable to afford the day-to-day costs of owning it.

 Additionally, when you take finance for a dog, you pay the cost of the dog and the interest on the repayments, further increasing your outgoings.